dsteegen/spring-cloud-stream-rabbit-sample/README.md

 Next start both the `CloudStreamProducerApplication` and the `CloudStreamConsumerApplication`.

 The producer application has a `/post` endpoint that takes a String as parameter.
-This parameter will be send as a `Payload` object to RabbitMQ.
+This parameter will be sent as a `Payload` object to RabbitMQ.
 Try it out by invoking a POST on `localhost:8080/post/test`.
+You can use Postman, curl or use the included `post-message.http` that can be ran via Intellij.
 The server should respond with HTTP 200.
-Now when checking the logs of the consumer application, you should something similar to
+Now when checking the logs of the consumer application, you should something similar to:

 ```
 2020-09-06 16:52:17.289  INFO 16452 --- [Message-queue-1] b.d.t.c.CloudStreamConsumerApplication   : Received message CloudStreamConsumerApplication.Payload(message=test, time=2020-09-06T14:52:17.283380400Z)